DLegit03/Active-Directory-Gap-Analysis/README.md

 Scoring the Risk

-	The risk of each control was qualitatively scored based on a standard 3x3 Risk Assessment Matrix, with risk scores ranging from Low to Critical.
+	The risk of each control is qualitatively scored based on a standard 3x3 Risk Assessment Matrix, with risk scores ranging from Low to Critical.
 Each likelihood and impact level were scored as follows:

 	Likelihood:
 	Low – Rare conditions needed to exploit the vulnerability